 Each of the participating departments has weekly journal clubs and research-in-progress seminars that are considered a continuing and vital part of the students' graduate education.

-Molecular Biology Program students complete four laboratory rotations in their first year of graduate study.
-An additional rotation can be done in the summer, either at the beginning or end of the first year, but cannot substitute for one of the four required academic year rotations.
+Molecular Biology Program students complete three laboratory rotations in their first year of graduate study.
+An additional rotation can be done in the summer, either at the beginning or end of the first year, but cannot substitute for one of the three required academic year rotations.
 Laboratory rotations are essential for identifying the appropriate thesis mentor and lab.
 In addition, laboratory rotations expose students to a wide variety of research areas and experimental techniques, and enable students to develop a network of research contacts.
 To assist students in identifying productive and exciting laboratory rotation experiences, Program faculty present short talks about their research programs during the fall semester in the Faculty Research Seminar forum.
 Program faculty talks inform students about the diversity of possible thesis topics and the variety of experimental approaches employed in the different Program laboratories.

 Students choose thesis advisors at the end of Spring semester.
 Arrangements are made by mutual agreement between mentor and student, and automatically admit the student to the degree program of the advisor's department (Biology, Biochemistry, Human Genetics, Neurobiology and Anatomy, Oncological Sciences, or Pathology).
 All Program faculty members strive to arrange space in their labs so that they can accommodate at least one thesis student from each Molecular Biology Program class.
 The low student/faculty ratio in the Molecular Biology Program contributes to a high level of student choice and to an outstanding training environment.

 Graduate Study in the Second Year and Beyond